San-dra/Digital-Marketing-Performance-Dashboard-UrbanNest/README.md

 - Campaign data modeled dynamically to reflect seasonal, national, and global marketing efforts
 - Designed for integration with Looker Studio for real-time dashboard visualization
 - Scalable structure to support continuous daily updates and future expansion

-This project demonstrates the complete workflow for building a marketing performance monitoring system from scratch, ideal for showcasing data engineering, analytics, and visualization skills in a portfolio setting.